Will there be a season 3 of Sunderland 'Til I Die on Netflix?

 What happened in Sunderland 'Til I Die season 2?

-Season 2 follows the club’s journey in League One during the 2018/19 campaign, only their second ever voyage outside the top two tiers of English football in their 140-year history.
+Season two follows the club's journey in League One during the 2018/19 campaign, only their second ever voyage outside the top two tiers of English football in their 140-year history.

 Following relegation from the Championship, the club are taken over by new chairman Stewart Donald and director Charlie Methven, and they set about transforming the club from the inside out.

 Results on the pitch nudged Sunderland into a terrific position by Christmas in 2018, but the wheels begin to fly off after a doomed January transfer window saw top scorer Josh Maja leave for a minimal fee and misfiring striker Will Grigg arrive for a League One record fee.